tr3s1n/handmadeshop/README.md

    ```

 After that the Spring Boot application will start and you should be able to access the application at http://localhost:8080 and send requests to API.

+## Setting up SSL

+To enable SSL (Secure Sockets Layer) in your Spring Boot application, follow these steps:

+1. **Generate Keystore:**
+   - Open a terminal or command prompt.
+   - Navigate to the directory where you want to generate the keystore file.
+   - Run the following `keytool` command to generate the keystore:
+     ```bash
+     keytool -genkey -alias $SSL_KEYSTORE_ALIAS_HERE$ -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650
+     ```
+     This command generates a keystore named `keystore.p12` with the necessary parameters.
+     During the keystore generation process, you'll be prompted to enter information such as your name, organization, and location.
+     Provide the requested information as needed.

+2. **Configure Application:**
+   - Provide the keystore alias and password in the application.properties. set app.ssl.enabled to true:
+     ```properties
+     server.port=8443
+     server.ssl.key-store=keystore.p12
+     server.ssl.key-store-password=$SSL_KEYSTORE_PASSWORD_HERE$
+     server.ssl.keyStoreType=PKCS12
+     server.ssl.keyAlias=$SSL_KEYSTORE_ALIAS_HERE$
+     app.ssl.enabled=true
+     ```

+3. **Restart Application:**
+   - Restart your Spring Boot application for the changes to take effect.

+4. **Verification:**
+   - Access your application using `https` protocol (e.g., `https://localhost:8443`) to verify that SSL is enabled.

 ## Technologies Used